flare-s/expenses-tracker/README.md

 - [x] Filter the expenses by date.

-- [ ] Display the total value of the expenses.
+- [x] Display the total value of the expenses.

+- [x] Show details about monthly expenses.